nasa/cumulus/docs/upgrade-notes/update-table-indexes-CUMULUS-3792.md

 ## Upgrade Steps

-1. Login into EC2 instance with database access.
+1. Login into EC2 instance with database access

     From AWS console: Go to EC2, pick a `<prefix>-CumulusECSCluster` instance, click Connect, click Session Manager and click the Connect button.